suman-shah/Learn-to-Code-with-MATLAB/CONTRIBUTING.md

 This is a MATLAB function examples project here we need to follow these steps

-step1: Give a star to this project(optional)
+step1: Give a star ⭐ to this project (optional)

 step2: Click on the fork button on the top right and wait a few seconds to complete the forking of this project